 UPDATE: Soddy-Daisy family searching for missing loved one

-Police say 42-year-old Jerry 'Leroy' Guess was last seen on May 30.
+A Soddy Daisy family holds onto hope as police search for 42-year-old Jerry 'Leroy' Guess.
+He was last seen on May 30.

 UPDATE: A Soddy-Daisy family is desperate to find their loved one.

-Jerry Guess, 42, was last seen May 30th.
-Last Wednesday, Guess, and his young brother got into an argument.
+Jerry Guess, 42, was last seen May 30th. after he and his young brother got into an argument.

-“Everybody has their faults, but we've always supported each other through their faults no matter what,” Cassidy Lane said.
+“Everybody has their faults, but we've always supported each other through their faults no matter what,” Cassidy Lane, Guess' niece said.
 “Hands down they were always there to pick each other right back up.”

-They filed a missing person report Friday, and police began an official search.
+They filed a missing person report June first, and police began an official search.

 “They've searched the hospitals, the morgue, and the mental health places.
-Of course, those were dead ends,” Rhonda King said.
+Of course, those were dead ends,” said his sister Rhonda King.

 The family says it's not like Guess just to vanish without talking to his daughter.